particle-iot/docs/src/content/reference/device-os/firmware.md

 A separate antenna is required.
 NFC uses the unlicensed 13.56 MHz band, and requires a special loop antenna for electromagnetic induction.
 On the Argon, Boron, and Xenon, the NFC antenna connects to a U.FL connector on the bottom of the board, directly underneath the USB connector.

-NFC support is in beta test in Device OS 1.3.0.
+NFC is supported in Device OS 1.3.1 and later.
+NFC support was in beta test in Device OS 1.3.0.
 It is not available in earlier Device OS versions.

 ### Example app